-The graph below for GCR, shows similar results with the average annual revenues of \$0.2M for passenger rail, compared with \$17.9M for freight rail.
-Freight rail therefore makes up 98.9% of total revenues for the Grevet Chapais Railway.
+The graph below for GCR, shows similar results with the average annual revenues of \$0.2M for passenger rail, compared with \$27.3M for freight rail.
+Freight rail therefore makes up 99.3% of total revenues for the Grevet Chapais Railway.

-It is clear from comparing these values with the operational costs that the revenues do offset the operational costs of the railway and is therefore affordable over the operational phase of the railway.
-However, with the negative total project NPV, GCR will still require a financial intervention to ensure that the project is financially affordable across the entire project lifecycle.
+It is also clear from comparing these values with the operational costs that the revenues do offset the operational costs of the railway and is therefore also affordable over the operational phase of the railway.
+However, similar to the BDHR, GCR will still require a financial intervention to ensure that the project is financially affordable across the entire project lifecycle due to its overall negative NPV.

-The total NPV value of GCR for revenues totals \$(166.7)M with \$(164.9)M accounting for freight.
+The total NPV value of GCR for revenues totals \$(253.9)M with \$(252.1)M accounting for freight.

-Figure 12-7: Base Case GCR: Total Revenues, Undiscounted
+Figure 12-7: Base Case GCR : Total Revenues, Undiscounted